certara/pyDarwin/docs/Overview.rst

 ====================

 Gaussian Process is one of the two options used in `Bayesian Optimization <https://en.wikipedia.org/wiki/Bayesian_optimization#>`_.
 The Gaussian Process specifies the form of the prior and posterior distribution.
 Initially the distribution is random, as is the case for all the global search algorithms.
-Once some models have been run, the distribution can be updated (the "tell" step) and new, more imformative samples can be generated (the "tell" step).
+Once some models have been run, the distribution can be updated (the "tell" step) and new, more informative samples can be generated (the "tell" step).

 .. _RF_desc: